mnksmith/PickupDropoff/README.md

 # Pickup/Dropoff Zones in Boston
-An analysis of Boston Pickup/Dropoff location data to inform the choice of designated rideshare zones
+An analysis of Boston Pickup/Dropoff location data to inform the choice of designated rideshare zones.

 ## Background